fortunejs/fortune/README.md

 ```

-This yields a basic CRUD API with users and groups that conforms to JSON API, and backed by NeDB, an embedded database.
+This yields a HTTP API that conforms to [JSON API](http://jsonapi.org), and backed by an in-memory database.
 Authorization is left as an exercise to the implementer.

 ## Contributing